Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Synthetic experiments

-In terms of identifying non-zero direct effects (i.e. estimating the support of $\Psi$), \texttt{cgLASSO} consistently achieves the highest sensitivity.
-On further inspection, we found that the penalties selected by 10-fold cross-validation tended to be quite small, meaning that \texttt{cgLASSO} returned many non-zero $\hat{\psi}_{j,k}$'s.
-As the precision results indicate, many of \texttt{cgLASSO}'s ``discoveries'' were in fact false positives.
-The other fixed penalty method, \texttt{CAR}, similarly displayed somewhat high sensitivity and low precision.
-Interestingly, for several choices of $\Omega,$ the precisions of \texttt{cgLASSO} and \texttt{CAR} for recovering the support of $\Psi$ were less than 0.5.
-Such low precisions indicate that most of the returned non-zero estimates were in fact false positives.
-In contrast, methods that deployed adaptive penalties (\texttt{CAR-A} and both implementations of cgSSL), displayed higher precision in estimating the support of $\Psi.$ In fact, at least for estimating the support of $\Psi,$ \texttt{cgSSL-DPE} made almost no false positives.
+In terms of identifying non-zero direct effects (i.e., estimating the support of $\Psi$), \texttt{cgLASSO} consistently achieved the highest sensitivity.
+But, as the precision results indicate, the majority of \texttt{cgLASSO}'s ``discoveries'' were in fact false positives.
+On further inspection, we determined that such behavior was the result of the cross-validation step in \texttt{cgLASSO}, which tended to select very small penalty values that promoted very little shrinkage.
+The other fixed penalty method, \texttt{CAR}, similarly displayed high sensitivity and low precision.
+In contrast, methods that deployed adaptive penalties (\texttt{CAR-A} and \texttt{cgSSL-DPE}), displayed higher precision in estimating the support of $\Psi.$ In fact, at least for estimating the support of $\Psi,$ \texttt{cgSSL-DPE} made no false positives in the vast majority of simulation replications.

-We observed essentially the same phenomenon for $\Omega$: although the cgSSL generally returned fewer non-zero estimates of $\omega_{k,k'}$, the vast majority of these estimates were true positives.
+We observed essentially the same phenomenon for $\Omega$: although \texttt{cgSSL-DPE} generally returned fewer non-zero estimates of $\omega_{k,k'}$, the vast majority of these estimates were true positives.
 In a sense, the fixed penalty methods (\texttt{cgLASSO} and \texttt{CAR}) cast a very wide net when searching for non-zero signal in $\Psi$ and $\Omega,$ leading to large number of false positive identifications in the supports of these matrices.
-Adaptive penalty methods, on the other hand, are much more discerning.
+Adaptive penalty methods, on the other hand, were much more discerning.
+Interestingly, \texttt{mSSL} recovered $\Omega$'s support substantially better than \texttt{OBFB}.
+We suspect that the discrepancy stems from the fact that \texttt{mSSL} deploys adaptive penalization while \texttt{OBFB} utilizes a fixed Wishart prior for $\Omega.$